lotvh/Ising1D_DMRG/README.md

 # Simulating long-range 1-dimensional Ising model with tensor networks

-A script that computes the ground state of the quantum Ising model one a transverse field and next-to-nearest neighbour interactions, using DMRG.
+A script that computes the ground state of the quantum Ising model on a transverse field and next-to-nearest neighbour interactions, using DMRG.

 ## Hamiltonian